kahnwong/karnwong.me/content/now.md

 #ShowToc: true
 ---

-- Guide teams to cross-collaborate
-- Share how to avoid pitfalls on various stuff
 - Deploy stuff to home servers (Mac Mini 2018 & Intel NUC)
-- Crank out golang CLI apps
+- Crank out Go CLI apps
 - Use Rust for production data workloads
+- Tinker with various tools
+- On a career break until February

-Updated 2024-10-14
+Updated 2024-11-01

 This page was inspired by <https://fheidenreich.de/now/>.